 Staff shall also collect and evaluate current data from the U.S. Census Bureau and other appropriate sources, to monitor changes in population composition and their linguistic characteristics.
 Information on local language needs may be validated through social surveys, school district enrollment records, and community outreach efforts.
-The periodic plan review shall determine whether any new documents, website components, programs, services, or agency activities need to be made accessible for LEP individuals.
-The plan document shall be updated, as necessary.
+The periodic plan review shall determine whether any new documents, website components, programs, services, or agency activities need to be made accessible for LEP individuals and the Language Access Plan shall be updated, as necessary.